PWT: Reusable Stages

 Previously, Project Workflow Templates (PWTs) could be saved and reused while individual stages within those PWTs could not.
 With reusable stages, the individual stages in a PWT can now be saved and efficiently utilized across multiple projects.

 The addition of reusable stages will help you to maintain consistent stages across multiple PWTs, and streamline your processes to ensure consistency across your Team and organization.
-This guide will help you understand what to expect during migration and how to optimize your workspace afterward.
+This guide will help you understand what Reusable Stages are and why they are beneficial, as well as what to expect during the migration process, and how to optimize your workspace after the migration process.

 Before: Previously, project stages existed only within individual project workflow templates and had no relationship between similarly named stages across other project workflow templates.